LIBERAL STUDIES 131: EASTERN AND COMPARATIVE RELIGIONS

 b)Lecture: Essence Of Hinduism: "Truth Is One; Sages Call It By Different Names" (I)

 Browse extensively in Kumbh Mela Discussion Topic.

-Thursday, January 26
+Thursday, January 25

 b) Discussion: Of Elephant Gods, Monkey Kings And Sacred Cows

 Browse extensively in Of Elephant Gods, Monkey Kings And Sacred Cows Discussion Topic.